-Homeownership Assistance Programs in DC Pt.
-3: Resources to Help You Buy A Home
+Homeownership Assistance Programs In DC: Resources To Help You Buy A Home (Part 3)

 This is the third installment in a series about homeownership assistance programs in Washington D.C.
 This article discusses the Negotiated Employee Assistance Home Purchase Program, which aims to encourage people to live and work in the district by offering D.C. union employees financial assistance with down payment and closing costs.
 Other city programs to help make buying a home more affordable are discussed in Part 1 and Part 2 of the series.